A collection of commonly asked questions and answers.

 I use professional Canon equipment with extensive back-ups.
-Currently, my preferred camera body is a Canon 5D mk III, however you may also see me pick up one of two Canon 6D bodies through the day.
+Currently, my preferred camera body is a Canon 5D mk IV and I have two of them that I use in alternation throughout the day.
 My assistant usually brings a Canon 5D mk IV and Canon 5D mk III.
 We both carry a full range of lenses including the 85mm f/1.8, 70-200mm f/2.8 IS, 100mm Macro USM, and 24-105mm f/4 IS.
 I also bring a set of three Canon speedlites (the EX 600 is my current favourite), a monopod and a variety of light modifiers.
 If this all sounds like another language to you, that's okay!
-It is my job to keep track of equipment and select the perfect equipment to capture each moment.
+It is my job to select the perfect equipment to capture each moment.
 It is your job only to enjoy your day and be truly present with your family and friends.
-Oh, and you may also find some loose change, a pocket-pack of Kleenex, a lens cleaning cloth and a granola bar in my bag.
+Oh, and if you dig deep enough you may also find some loose change, a pocket-pack of Kleenex, a lens cleaning cloth and a stale granola bar in my bag.

 Do you also provide video services?

 Yes!
-New for 2020 we have brought a team of professional videographers under our brand to offer complete coverage of your wedding day.
+In 2020 we brought on a team of professional videographers under our brand to offer complete coverage of your wedding day.
 Please inquire for rates and information!

 Are there any other local wedding vendors whom your recommend?